Eh, Nah, Kinda

 Huge silos were still standing when I drove by, but several of the buildings have been razed and remediation has begun.
 This has been an issue in Rocky Hill for decades, but it appears that it’s finally moving towards resolution: the plans are to build 78 apartments and an 8,000-square-foot commercial building with a 1,000-square-foot multi-purpose room for the town.

 Once down the overgrown single lane track next to the train tracks, the 0.81 acre park appears on the left.
 It is small and allows parking for a few cars.
 There’s a nice sign explaining the history of shipbuilding in the area.
-There’s a rock with a plaque dedicated to Barbara Surwilo, and there are flat stones leading to the water which may or may not be centuries old.
+There’s a rock with a plaque dedicated to Barbara Surwilo, and there are flat stones leading to the water which may or may not be centuries old (well, of course the rocks are millennia old, but their placement might have happened centuries ago).
 Shipbuilding boomed here after the Revolutionary War – thanks to a fortuitous change in course of the river.

 Alas, all that came to an end in the name of progress.
 From schooners to steamships to today, when most goods are transported on interstate highways.
 Enter: Barbara Surwilo.